isl-org/Open3D/docs/tutorial/Advanced/fast_global_registration.rst

 Fast global registration
 -------------------------------------

-RANSAC based :ref:`global_registration` solution may take a long time due to countless model proposal and evaluation.
+The RANSAC based :ref:`global_registration` solution may take a long time due to countless model proposals and evaluations.
 [Zhou2016]_ introduced a faster approach that quickly optimizes line process weights of few correspondences.
 As there is no model proposal and evaluation involved for each iteration, the approach proposed in [Zhou2016]_ can save a lot of computational time.

-This script compares running time of RANSAC based :ref:`global_registration` and implementation of [Zhou2016]_.
+This script compares the running time of RANSAC based :ref:`global_registration` and implementation of [Zhou2016]_.

 .. code-block:: python